https://www.bluebombers.com/2025/12/22/blue-bombers-announce-coaching-changes/

 I wish Hogan had been let go but suspect he had a two year deal and this is a Coaches cap issue.

-Quote from: LXTSN on Today at 07:53:43 PMIt's nice that he's owning that and I really hope that he learns from his mistakes.
+Quote from: LXTSN on December 22, 2025, 07:53:43 PMIt's nice that he's owning that and I really hope that he learns from his mistakes.

 For the betterment of the teams success, you need to make those hard decisions.